January 2023

 COST CONTROL

-As the community researches options, every effort will be made to keep the project affordable to taxpayers through a combination of a) limiting the project to the town’s top priorities, and b) seeking additional non-tax dollars (grants, private donations) to meet the project goals.
+Cost estimates are higher than anticipated.
+Middlesex applied for $500,000 in grant funding for energy & accessibility improvements.
+A decision on this grant is due in mid-October.
+In addition, the Town will continue to take steps to keep the project affordable to taxpayers through a combination of a) limiting the project to the town’s top priorities for the building, and b) seeking additional non-tax dollars (grants, private donations) to meet the project goals.
+The Town has already identified several areas where the project could be cut back if grant funding

 TIMELINE SUMMARY